Vienna Symphony: History

 In 1900, Ferdinand Löwe founded the orchestra as the Wiener Concertverein (Vienna Concert Society).
 In 1913 it moved into the Konzerthaus, Vienna.
 In 1919 it merged with the Tonkünstler Orchestra.
 In 1933 it acquired its current name.
 Despite a lull in concert attendance after the introduction of radio during the 1920s, the orchestra survived until the invasion of Austria in 1938 and became incorporated into the German Culture Orchestras.
-As such, they were used for purposes of propaganda until, depleted by assignments to work in munitions factories, the orchestra closed down on September 1, 1944.
+As such, they were used for purposes of propaganda until, depleted by assignments to work in munitions factories, the orchestra closed down on 1 September 1944.

-Their first post-war concert occurred on September 16, 1945, performing Gustav Mahler's Symphony No. 3.
+Their first post-war concert occurred on 16 September 1945, performing Gustav Mahler's Symphony No. 3.
 Under the direction of Josef Krips, they quickly rebuilt a modern repertoire after ten years of isolation, and travelled to the Bregenz Festival for the first time in the summer of 1946.

 That year marked the beginning of the tenure of Herbert von Karajan who, though not principal conductor, worked with the orchestra in the "Karajan Series" concerts, going on extensive tours throughout Europe and North America.
-In 1959. the orchestra performed for Pope John XXIII at Vatican City, leading up to the debut of Wolfgang Sawallisch.
+During the 1950s the orchestra made recordings with Hermann Scherchen and F. Charles Adler including several first recordings of Gustav Mahler's symphonies.
+In 1959, the orchestra performed for Pope John XXIII at Vatican City, leading up to the debut of Wolfgang Sawallisch.

 Sawallisch's leadership saw a tour of the United States in 1964 as well as a combined U.S.-Japan tour in 1967.
 It also included the re-opening of the Theater an der Wien in 1962.
 Krips returned as artistic advisor in the interim between Sawallisch's departure and the arrival of Carlo Maria Giulini as principal conductor.
 In 1986, Georges Prêtre became principal guest conductor, and served until the arrival of Rafael Frühbeck de Burgos as principal conductor in 1991.
 Vladimir Fedoseyev became chief conductor in 1997 and served in the post until 2005.
 Prêtre and Sawallisch each held the title of Ehrendirigent (honorary conductor) of the orchestra until their respective deaths.
 Fabio Luisi was principal conductor from 2005 to 2013.